anuraghazra/anuraghazra.github.io/content/case-studies/001-verly-range-slider.md

 and we are done!

-> hopefully you enjoyed playing with this project, i know because i did.
+> hopefully, you enjoyed playing with this project, I know because I did.
-> you can give the project a star on github if you liked it, have a nice day (or night)
+> you can give the project a star on GitHub if you liked it, have a beautiful day (or night)